nganngants/BTree-Visualization/README.md

 ## BTree-Visualization
+# About
-This is a simple B-Tree Visualization GUI application using Qt C++.
+This is a simple B-Tree Visualization GUI application which is programmed completely in C++ using the Qt GUI Framework.

 This project is made for educational purpose only.

 # Features